andyra/plate/README.md

 Plate
 =====

-A lightweight, scaleable, OOCSS framework built with SASS
+A lightweight, scaleable, OOCSS framework built with SASS.